 age of reason: comme des garçons and andreas kronthaler for vivienne westwood

-In an autumn/winter 17 season that’s celebrated maturity, designers from Comme des Garçons to Andreas Kronthaler for Vivienne Westwood turned up the age on the Saturday of shows in Paris.
+In a fall/winter 17 season that celebrated maturity, designers from Comme des Garçons to Andreas Kronthaler for Vivienne Westwood turned up the age on the Saturday of shows in Paris.

 Comme des Garçons fall/winter 17

-Maturity has been the most rejuvenating theme at the autumn/winter 17 shows.
+Maturity has been the most rejuvenating theme at the fall/winter 17 shows.
 Simone Rocha set the tone in London with a cast of classic mannequins including 72-year-old Jan de Villeneuve, 73-year-old Benedetta Barzini, 50-year-old Cecilia Chancellor and Audrey Marnay, who, at 36, is still fifteen years older than most models presently roaming the runways.
-Eva Herzigová (43) opened Bottega Veneta in Milan, while Amber Valetta (also 43) closed Versace.
-She continued her stride for Dries Van Noten here in Paris, but the 58-year-old designer - who was celebrating his 100th show - didn't stop there.
-He flew in over fifty of the models he's employed since his first show in 1992, from Kristina de Conninck, who opened that show, to Alek Wek, Carolyn Murphy, Tasha Tilberg, Trish Goff, Guinevere van Seenus, Hannelore Knuts, Anne Catherine Lacroix, Nadja Auermann and many more.
-Most of them are in their forties, but they looked as natural on the runway as their teenage successors, if not more confident—more charismatic.
+Eva Herzigová (43) opened Bottega Veneta in Milan, while Amber Valletta (also 43) closed Versace.
+She continued her stride for Dries Van Noten here in Paris, but the 58-year-old designer — who was celebrating his 100th show — didn't stop there.
+He flew in over fifty of the models he's employed since his first show in 1992, from Kristina de Coninck, who opened that show, to Alek Wek, Carolyn Murphy, Tasha Tilberg, Trish Goff, Guinevere van Seenus, Hannelore Knuts, Anne Catherine Lacroix, Nadja Auermann, and many more.
+Most of them are in their forties, but they looked as natural on the runway as their teenage successors, if not more confident — more charismatic.
 Age will do that to a person.

 With an almost haute couture hand, Kronthaler brilliantly exercised his cross-sexual, cross-cultural, cross-historical Austro-English opulence in an entrancing reflection of the wisdom that comes with maturity.
 "I don't dislike any body shape.
 There is too much emphasis put on it nowadays.
 I like the eyes and the face, and I love hands and feet," he wrote.
 "Men and women in suits!
 It adds formality to our relationships."
-Kronthaler also puts men in dresses, and both create a look of unity, a theme John Galliano highlighted earlier this week at Maison Margiela.
-What designers are saying in an autumn/winter 17 season affected by a reactionary 2016 - Trump, Brexit etc. - is that age breeds experience and experience should prevents us from repeating past mistakes.
+Kronthaler also put men in dresses, and both create a look of unity, a theme John Galliano highlighted earlier this week at Maison Margiela.
+What designers are saying in a fall/winter 17 season affected by a reactionary 2016 — Trump, Brexit, etc. — is that age breeds experience and experience should prevent us from repeating past mistakes.
 "If you're not a liberal when you're 25, you have no heart.
-If you're not a conservative by the time you're 35, you have no brain," is a quote popularly - but falsely - attributed to Winston Churchill.
+If you're not a conservative by the time you're 35, you have no brain," is a quote popularly — but falsely — attributed to Winston Churchill.

-Cynical and untrue, applied to the sentiment made by designers this season, its core value nonetheless resonates: youth will always be impassionated, but it's up to the elders to be responsible; take action.
-For the 56-year-old Junya Watanabe, that sentiment was likewise embodied in punk, and you had to interpret his collection - which approached the aesthetic entirely literally - as a call for uprising in times where mainstream politics actively goes against the liberal values that fuel the fashion industry and its inhabitants.
+Cynical and untrue, applied to the sentiment made by designers this season, its core value nonetheless resonates: youth will always be impassioned, but it's up to the elders to be responsible and take action.
+For the 56-year-old Junya Watanabe, that sentiment was likewise embodied in punk, and you had to interpret his collection — which approached the aesthetic entirely literally — as a call for uprising in times where mainstream politics actively goes against the liberal values that fuel the fashion industry and its inhabitants.
 Sometimes a simple statement will suffice.
 And sometimes, you need an afternoon dose of Rei Kawakubo wisdom to get you thinking.
-She said her Comme des Garçons show, which continued the mammoth shapes she's worked with in recent years, was "the future of silhouette".
-But there was nothing futuristic about the materials from which her mastodons were spun—rather, they were decidedly analogue: felt, foil, paper.
+She said her Comme des Garçons show, which continued the mammoth shapes she's worked with in recent years, was "the future of silhouette."
+But there was nothing futuristic about the materials from which her mastodons were spun — rather, they were decidedly analogue: felt, foil, paper.
 At least that's what it looked like.

 Come May, when she exhibits her four decades of fashion, Kawakubo's work won't simply be a reflection of her own life but of the times which she continuously reflects and affects.
 And nothing could be a better advertisement for age and maturity, and the wisdom it brings.